bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure gives you access to an outer functions scope from an inner scope. closures are created every time a function is created. it also means that a function has access to all the data it needs
 2. Study the following code, then answer the questions below.

 ```js